 Programme Unit chairs and contacts are indicated in parentheses.
 The Units are listed in alphabetical order.

-Anthropological Worlds: Materials, Approaches, and Perspectives
+Anthropological Knowledge: Materials, Approaches, and Perspectives

 The purpose of the Unit is to increase discussion and confrontation of methods and perspectives that anthropologists are elaborating.
 The field of investigation includes ancient, modern, contemporary religious phenomena and connected events.
 The title of the 2019-Unit is “Discussing Anthropology and Religions”.